 Purpose-Built Data Centers vs Retrofitted Facilities

 Location – Just like buying a house, one of the most important considerations for data center construction is location.
 Retrofits often reside in common, saturated areas in large metropolitan areas in the US and Europe.
-Purpose-built data centers can be more strategic about where they are constructed, usually in areas with high connectivity to be able to handle large data demands and provide high-speed services with no latency.
+Purpose-built data centers can be more strategic about where they are constructed, usually in areas with high connectivity to be able to handle large data demands and provide high-speed services with minimal latency.

 Certification and Uptime – The Uptime Institute groups data centers into four basic certification categories: Tier I, II, III, and IV.
 Each tier must have a certain amount of uptime and redundancy.